-The Certificate of Achievement in Computer Programming provides the student methods to analyze, design and implement an application.
+The Certificate of Achievement in Computer Programmer provides the student methods to analyze, design, and implement an application.
 The program teaches structured programming language, object-oriented programming language, and a scripting language.
-The program prepares students for entry-level Computer Programmer.
+The program prepares students for entry-level computer programmer jobs.